mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 yields two litres of water per 24 hours in Standard or Dense atmospheres, one litre in Thin atmospheres, and half a litre in Very Thin atmospheres.
-The vaporator is stored in a compact (50 x 20 x 20 centimetres) package and is unfolded for use.
+The vaporator is stored in a compact (50 x 20 x 20 centimeters) package and is unfolded for use.
 It can be considered an extra- small solar panel array (see page 119).